 Sample Images From: Jewish West Virginia

-Current book projects include completing a revised 2nd edition of American Synagogues: A Photographic Journey as well as a cd-rom book featuring photographs and history of America's pioneering Jewish congregations and their respective synagogue buildings.
-Mr. Preisler is also contributing several state chapters for a planned Jewish genealogy resource book to be published by Avotaynu, Inc. For information on other books offered for sale by the author please visit www.JPreisler.com/books.htm.
+For more information on these and other books by the author please visit his "book page" http://www.JPreisler.com/Books.htm.
+Preisler's current projects include completing a revised 2nd edition of American Synagogues: A Photographic Journey as well as a cd-rom book featuring photographs and history of America's pioneering Jewish congregations and their respective synagogue buildings.
+Mr. Preisler is also contributing several state chapters for a planned Jewish genealogy resource book soon to be published by Avotaynu, Inc.